huseyinyilmaz/placebo/doc/index.rst

 In placebo class, "url, body, status, method, headers attributes" can be used to define the mock request. method and url is used to figure out which requests should be mocked.
 Requests that does not match with given url and methods will not go to real backend. "body, status, headers" attributes are used as matching request content.

-There are 2 different ways those attributes can be used.
+There are 2 different ways those attributes can be specified.
 First, by adding them to Placebo class.
 Second is update them on decorator.
-Following tests updates already defined objects with diffenrt status and body.
+Following tests updates already defined class with diffent status and body.

 .. code-block:: python